How to Fill Out The California Articles of Organization

 Step 2: Certify the LLC is Not Providing Professional Services

-This doesn’t affect many LLCs, however, if the services being provided by the business require licensing from the state, a Professional Limited Liability Company (PLLC) will need to be applied for.
+This doesn’t affect many LLCs, however, if the services being provided by the business require licensing from the state, a Professional Limited Liability Company (PLLC) will need to be applied for instead of the regular LLC.

 Related: What is a Professional LLC?